 However, the scenario planning workshop has helped in establishing common ground between local authorities (in Leicestershire) and Registered Providers, about issues such as the circumstances where fixed term tenancies are appropriate, the minimum terms of those tenancies, and the process to be followed prior to renewal, as well as the continuing use of lifetime tenancies for older people and disabled persons.

 Further consultation has been undertaken through a meeting of the Harborough Housing Forum on the 22nd November 2012.
 Feedback from the Harborough Housing Forum is set out below:

-r Is there Ensure that expectations of the Council are clear and realistic. anything missing from How to ensure that the tenancy strategy can effectively influence the tenancy policies adopted by registered providers. guidance?
-Are there any All registered providers are using starter tenancies or considering households their use for new tenants. who should have either a Major providers in Herbergugh District including FMHA and SLH, are lifetime Major providers in Harborough District, including EMHA and SLH, are not currently planning to introduce flexible/fixed term tenancies. tenancy or a fixed term Lifetime tenancy or longer fixed term to support sustainable longer than communities should include: five years?
-(Who are Older people (60+?) they and what should Families with young children People with disabilities/special needs be the Rural village locations where availability of alternative minimum accommodation is limited? term) What is the Significant impacts from use of affordable tenancies or flexible fixed best way of term tenancies may not be apparent for several years. monitoring the impact of Affordable tenancies up to 80% of market rent are the norm for new the tenancy housing development by registered providers because of substantial strategy cut in Social Housing Grant.
+Is there anything Ensure that expectations of the Council are clear and realistic. missing from the How to ensure that the tenancy strategy can effectively influence tenancy policies adopted by registered providers. guidance? toniancy ponciou adopted by regionarda providere.
+Are there any households who should All registered providers are using starter tenancies or considering their use for new tenants. have either a lifetime tenancy or a Major providers in Harborough District, including EMHA and SLH, are not currently planning to introduce flexible/fixed term tenancies. fixed term longer than five years?
+Lifetime tenancy or longer fixed term to support sustainable communities should include: (Who are they and Older people (60+?)Families with young children what should People with disabilities/special needs be the minimum term) Rural village locations where availability of alternative accommodation is limited?
+What is the best way of monitoring Significant impacts from use of affordable tenancies or flexible fixed term tenancies may not be apparent for several years. the impact of the tenancy strategy Affordable tenancies up to 80% of market rent are the norm for new housing development by registered providers because of substantial cut in Social Housing Grant.
 Limited scope for social housing for rent unless additional resources are available.
-Monitor differentials between social rent, affordable rent and market rent and impacts e.g: Affordability Impact on communities Impact on households Monitor impact of converting vacancies in existing housing stock to affordable rent on availability of cheaper social housing for priority/high need home seekers.
+Monitor differentials between social rent, affordable rent and market rent and impacts e.g: AffordabilityImpact on communities ■ Impact on households Monitor impact of converting vacancies in existing housing stock to affordable rent on availability of cheaper social housing for priority/high need home seekers.
 Monitor tenancy take up all types Monitor impact of fixed term tenancies on homelessness in Harborough District.
 Need for consultation to avoid adverse impacts of fixed term tenancies on vulnerable groups.